Thavarshan/filterable/README.md

 php artisan make:filter PostFilter
 ```

 This command will generate a new filter class in the `app/Filters` directory.
-You can then customize this class to add your own filter methods.
+You can then customise this class to add your own filter methods.

 The `Filter` class is a base class that provides the core functionality for applying filters to Eloquent queries.
 You can extend this class to create your own filter classes tailored to your specific models.
 To use the `Filter` class, you first need to extend it to create your own filter class tailored to your specific model.
 Here's a basic example for a `Post` model: